Mari Berkers appreciates the challenges of the game

 Mari adds: “The most challenging part of playing golf for me is to maintain my balance during the golf swing.
 It becomes even more challenging if the ball is above or below my feet, as I already lean into the ball because of the difference in length between my legs.”

-The convention for many is to be introduced to golf by family or a friend but Mari took the logical step of taking it up because business clients played the game, joining his Golfclub Landgoed Nieuwkerk in 2012.
+The convention for many is to be introduced to golf by family or a friend but Mari took the logical step of taking it up because business clients played the game, joining his club, Golfclub Landgoed Nieuwkerk, in 2012.
 “That’s when the addiction began!”
 Mari laughs.
-He then heard about EDGA events through the club’s teaching professional, Kevin Broekhuis, and he remains grateful for Kevin’s advice “to give it a try”.
-This is also something Mari would say to others, any person with a disability who wants to find a game that can help get them more active and enjoying themselves in the outdoors.
+He then heard about EDGA events through the club’s teaching professional, Kevin Broekhuis, and he remains grateful for Kevin’s advice “to give it all a try”.
+This is also something Mari would say to others, any person with a disability who wants to find a game that can help them become more active and enjoying themselves in the outdoors.

 “Besides learning about yourself you will meet a lot of new people and make more friends,” explains Mari.
-“At our Golfclub, and I think every club, there are a lot of accessible (fun) competitions that are not all about winning.”
+“At our golf club, and I think every club, there are a lot of accessible (fun) competitions that are not all about winning.”

-Mari will remind you that he was in the same position not that long ago, and he agreed that anyone can enjoy starting the game at any level to suit them, even just putting and chipping, or playing short forms of the game with friends and family.
+Mari will also remind you that he was in the same position not that long ago, and he agreed that anyone can enjoy starting the game at any level to suit them, even just putting and chipping, or playing short forms of the game with friends and family.

-Looking ahead, Mari will be looking to enjoy each moment on the course while seeking to improve, challenging himself.
+Thinking ahead, Mari will be looking to enjoy each moment on the course while seeking to improve, challenging himself.
 “I would like to get a bit longer off the tee to compete with the young guys, but the thing that I need to improve the most is my short game.
 I have to become a bit stronger, fitter and a bit more flexible to achieve these goals.
-This also will help me with my balance and eventually I will hit better shots because of it.”
+This will also help me with my balance and eventually I will hit better shots because of it.”

 We ask Mari whether the game can seem at times just too difficult to master?
 “Well, golf, yes it is difficult to master, but practise makes (almost) perfect.
 The more energy you put into practise, the better is the result on the golf course.

-“To become a better golfer you have to have a teacher or a coach.
+“To become a better golfer you have to have a good teacher or a coach.
 Because your golf swing is personal a coach can monitor your development and give you the training tools to become a better player,” he explains.

-Mari concludes: “My girlfriend Christine (love you honey!) has always supported me on the course as a caddie but above all as a person.
-She has definitely seen the good and the bad but always supported me.
-My coach Marcella and the Dutch Golf Federation have made it possible for me to compete in the EDGA tournaments and of course all my mates and friends that I have made on and off the course, but especially at my home course of Golfclub Landgoed Nieuwkerk.
+Mari concludes: “My girlfriend Christine (love you honey!) has always supported me on the course as a caddy but above all as a person.
+Christine has definitely seen the good and the bad but always supported me.
+My club coach Kevin Broekhuis has been great.
+My national coach Marcella Neggers, who always backs me, and the Dutch Golf Federation, have made it possible for me to compete in the EDGA tournaments, and of course all my mates and friends that I have made on and off the course, but especially at my home course of Golfclub Landgoed Nieuwkerk.
 Everyone only adds to what makes this such a great game for us all.”

 NB: When using any EDGA media, please comply with our copyright conditions